dannasman/dannasman.github.io/docs/_posts/2023-01-22-intermediate-expressions.md

     fn to_string(&self) -> String;
 }
 ```
-The mutex import is for later use.
+The `Rc` and `RefCell` imports are for later use.
 The `emit_label` function emits a label with with given label numer `i`, `emit` emits a string `s`, `emit_jumps` generates IR code for logical expressions.
 It is given a string `s`, which often contains a logical expression, and label numbers `t` and `f` for a situation where condition is true and where it is false respectively. `jumping` calls `emit_jumps` for expression node itself. `to_string` gives a string representation of the expression node.

 Now we will define a union of all the expression node types.
 This makes it easier to link the child nodes to the parent node.
 Instead of the `union` type I found it easier to work with `enum`.
 Let us also implement some helper functions for the union.
 In `inter.rs`:
 ```rust